PhuongFX/ButterFlySpace/README.md

 * Download the dataset from Kaggle 📈
 * Run the code to train and evaluate the model 🤖

-I hope you enjoy working with this project! 😊
+Enjoy working with this project! 😊